-What Is International Business?
+What Does it Mean to Study International Business?

-Career Education in International Business
+Associate Degrees in International Business

 Bachelor's Degrees in International Business

 An international business degree can also be pursued at the bachelor's level.
 A bachelor's degree is typically the minimum requirement for entry-level positions in American businesses with overseas markets, whether in private, governmental or nonprofit organizations.

 As you pursue a bachelor's degree, you are expected to develop an understanding of international business, marketing, finance and trade through policy analysis and case studies.
 Developing your communication skills and learning at least one foreign language are also important goals for students in this field.
 Here are a few examples of courses offered in this field:

 - Marketing in a multinational setting